-Note 8 Legal Proceedings, Continued
+Legal Proceedings, Continued

 On November 4, 2005, a former employee gave notice to the California Labor Work Force Development Agency ("LWDA") of a claim against Genesco for allegedly failing to provide a payroll check that is negotiable and payable in cash, on demand, without discount, at an established place of business in California, as required by the California Labor Code.
 LWDA is investigating the claim.
 On May 18, 2006, the same claimant filed a putative class, representative and private attorney general action alleging the same violations of the Labor Code in the Superior Court of California, Alameda County, seeking statutory penalties, damages, restitution, and injunctive relief.
-The Company disputes the material allegations of the complaint and believes that such an action may not be filed while LWDA maintains jurisdiction.
-The Company intends to defend the matter vigorously but currently has no estimate of its potential liability, if any, in connection with it.
+The Company disputes the material allegations of the complaint and intends to defend the matter vigorously.

-Note 9 Business Segment Information
+Business Segment Information

-The Company operates five reportable business segments (not including corporate): Journeys, comprised of the Journeys, Journeys Kidz and Shi by Journeys retail footwear chains; Underground Station Group, comprised of the Underground Station and Jarman retail footwear chains; Hat World, comprised of the Hat World, Lids, Hat Zone, Cap Connection and Head Quarters retail headwear operations; Johnston & Murphy, comprised of Johnston & Murphy retail operations and wholesale distribution; and Licensed Brands, comprised of Dockers® Footwear and Perry Ellis® Footwear.
+The Company operates five reportable business segments (not including corporate): Journeys Group, comprised of the Journeys, Journeys Kidz and Shi by Journeys retail footwear chains; Underground Station Group, comprised of the Underground Station and Jarman retail footwear chains; Hat World Group, comprised of the Hat World, Lids, Hat Zone, Cap Connection and Head Quarters retail headwear operations; Johnston & Murphy Group, comprised of Johnston & Murphy retail operations and wholesale distribution; and Licensed Brands, comprised of Dockers® Footwear and Perry Ellis® Footwear.
 The Company introduced Perry Ellis Footwear with a limited offering for the Holiday 2005 season.